 Clean Up Day

-SAVE High School's annual Clean Up Day coincides with the citywide cleanup day in early May.
+SAVE High School's annual Clean Up Day coincides with the citywide cleanup day in early Spring.
 SAVE students, with the help of the entire staff, parents, and community volunteers, clean up the surrounding neighborhood, Campbell Creek, and the school grounds.
-At the end of the day, SAVE hosts a large barbecue and drawing for an array of fabulous prizes.
+At the end of the day, SAVE hosts a barbecue and drawing for an array of fabulous prizes.

 Holiday Cheer Drive